 The trust that you have with your supermarket buyer is pivotal to everything that you are trying to achieve.
 You cannot get the latest category recommendations implemented unless the buyer trusts you.
-The buyer has made a judgement on how much they trust you and with each opportunity you present valued at a million or a millions, the performance of your business can be directly measured by the trust the buyer has with you.
+The buyer has made a judgement on how much they trust you.
+Therefore, with each opportunity, you present valued at a million or a millions, the performance of your business can be directly measured by the trust the buyer has with you.

-Trust can be defined as an equation of 4 parts.
+You can define trust as an equation of 4 parts.
 This equation helps us to understand the ‘grey’ that is trust, into a more black and white definition.
 The 4 parts of the equation are: ‘Credibility’, plus ‘Reliability’, plus ‘Intimacy’, divided by ‘Self Orientation’.

 Here are 4 ways to improve trust with your supermarket buyer: